 Thanks to the unwavering dedication of our staff, hospital leadership and advisory board, we have created a variety of programs and initiatives to help us reach the next level.

-MAO's mission is to facilitate and promote the advancement of students, physicians and researchers who are underrepresented in medicine (URM), as well as to help develop culturally competent physicians at MGH.
+CDI's mission is to facilitate and promote the advancement of students, physicians and researchers who are underrepresented in medicine (URM), as well as to help develop culturally competent physicians at MGH.
 We believe this mission is crucial to enhancing the quality of patient care and research at MGH.
-In light of this mission, MAO has three broad-based objectives:
+In light of this mission, the CDI has three broad-based objectives:

 Professional Leadership and Workforce Diversity